 As long ago as 2016, the DEA said it intended to classify the active compounds in kratom as Schedule One substances.
 So far, there has been no such classification, which is great for kratom users and vendors alike.
 Part of the reason there was no official ruling in 2016 is because a large grassroots community of kratom enthusiasts generated backlash against a prohibition.

 In response to this overwhelming support, the DEA quickly announced that they would suspend any scheduling of Kratom.
 More recently, though, representatives of the DEA have said that a ruling is imminent, but there is little to indicate which way the legislation will go.
-Some sources seem resigned to the possibility that their favorite health and wellness plant will be outlawed, while others are much more helpful.
+Some sources seem resigned to the possibility that their favorite health and wellness plant will be outlawed, while others are much more hopeful.

 Beyond the public opinion of American citizens, there are two key factors that could weigh on the DEA’s decision: